 Let me say straight away I have no idea precisely what’s wrong with Andy Murray’s hip.
 I do know however that ice baths and stretching won’t fix it.

-We can use logic to deduce this.
+We can use logic to work this out.

 Firstly, what does an injury represent?